-These articles will bring the Company and its discoveries significantly increased visibility, and the credibility of peer reviewed research to the international gem community.
+This article along with others discussed in Section 3.
+"Mineral Properties" will bring the Company and its discoveries significantly increased visibility, and the credibility of peer reviewed research to the international gem community.

-Going forward, the Company remains focused on marketing the Sky Jade[©] material collected from its pilot scale sampling program.
-During the year ended September 30, 2022, 88 kilograms of materials collected during that program, were partially cut and polished, itemized and individually photographed.
-Certain stones were cut into cabochons or faceted type single stones suitable for the use in fine jewellery in order to demonstrate the many options for our product.
-The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022, in order to facilitate the sale of our samples.
 Materials preparation and documentation is key to properly communicating to potential customers the fine quality of this material particularly through online platforms.
-Since marketing efforts began in 2022, total sales of US\$27,484 for 17.8 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall realized average price at US\$1,546 per kilogram of Jade sold to date, excluding sales of finished product.
+Since marketing efforts began in 2022, total sales of US\$27,600 for 17.8 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall realized average price at US\$1,546 per kilogram of Jade sold to date, excluding sales of finished product.